iai-group/DBpedia-Entity/README.md

 - `queries-v2.txt`: 467 queries, where each line contains a queryID and query text.
 - `queries-v2_stopped.txt`: The same queries, with removed stop patterns and punctuation marks.
 - `qrels-v2.txt`: Relevance judgments in standard TREC format.
-- `folds/`: 5-folds of train-test queries to be used for cross-validation in supervised approaches.
-There exists a single file for each query category.
+- `folds/`: 5-folds of train-test queries for each query subset, to be used for cross-validation in supervised approaches.
 If cross-validation is performed for all queries,  `folds/all_queries.json` should be used.

 This repository also contains the **DBpedia-entity v1** collection, which was built based on [DBpedia 3.7 version](http://wiki.dbpedia.org/data-set-37).
 The collection can be found under `collection/v1` and is organized similar to the v2 version.
-There are, however, 3 qrels file for DBpedia-entity v2:
+There are, however, 3 qrels file for DBpedia-entity v1:

 - `qrels-v1_37.txt`: The original qrels, based on DBpedia 3.7.
 - `qrels-v1_39.txt`: Qrels with updated entity IDs according to DBpedia 3.9.
 - `qrels-v1_2015_10.txt`: Qrels with updated entity IDs according to DBpedia 2015-10.

 ## Baselines runs

-The `runs` contains all the baseline presented in the paper in TREC runfile format.
-The following runs are made available under the `runs` folder:
+The `runs` folder contains all the baseline runs related to this collection in TREC format.
+The following runs are made available:

 - `/v1`: The runs related to **DBpedia-entity v1**, reported in Table 2 of [2].
-- `/v2`: The runs related to **DBpedia-entity v2**, reported on the following table.

-## Performance of baseline runs

-The results of the baseline runs for *DBpedia-entity v2* with respect to NDCG at ranks 10 and 100 are reported in the following table.
-Any new run on DBpedia-entity v2 may be compared to these results.
+- `/v2`: The runs related to **DBpedia-entity v2**, reported in the folowing table.
+These runs are compared with respect to NDCG at ranks 10 and 100.
+Any new run on DBpedia-entity v2 has to be compared to these results.

 ![alt text](https://github.com/iai-group/DBpedia-Entity/blob/master/results_table.png)